MattiHel85/laureafullstack-to00bs65-3003-assignment-3-football-react/README.md

 # Teamfinder

-React front end to backend I made as part of my studies at Laurea UAS.
+React front end to connected to back end I made as part of my studies at Laurea UAS.

 ## Description of app